The Talented Mr. Ripley (film)

-The Talented Mr. Ripley is a 1999 American psychological thriller film written and directed by Anthony Minghella, and based on Patricia Highsmith's 1955 novel of the same title.
-Set in the 1950s, it stars Matt Damon as Tom Ripley, a con artist who is sent from New York City to Italy to convince Dickie Greenleaf (played by Jude Law), a rich and spoiled playboy, to return home.
-However, Dickie is not easily swayed, and Ripley becomes dangerously attached to him and his lifestyle.
-Gwyneth Paltrow, Cate Blanchett, and Philip Seymour Hoffman also appear in supporting roles.
+The Talented Mr. Ripley is a 1999 American psychological thriller film written and directed by Anthony Minghella, based on the 1955 novel The Talented Mr. Ripley by Patricia Highsmith.
+Set in the 1950s, it stars Matt Damon as Tom Ripley, an American con artist sent to Italy to convince Dickie Greenleaf (Jude Law), a rich and spoiled playboy, to return home.
+However, Ripley becomes dangerously attached to him and his lifestyle.
+Gwyneth Paltrow, Cate Blanchett, and Philip Seymour Hoffman appear in supporting roles.

-The film was a critical and commercial success, grossing $128.8 million worldwide.
+The Talented Mr. Ripley premiered at Fox Bruin Theater on December 12, 1999 before being released by Paramount Pictures in the United States on December 25, 1999, with Miramax International releasing in other territories.
+The film was a critical and commercial success, grossing $128.8 million worldwide against a $40 million budget.
 It received five Academy Award nominations, including Best Adapted Screenplay and Best Supporting Actor for Law.

 Plot

-In 1958 New York City, shipbuilding magnate Herbert Greenleaf approaches Tom Ripley, believing Ripley attended Princeton with his son, Dickie.
-Greenleaf pays Ripley $1,000 to travel to Italy, where Dickie has settled, and persuade him to return to the United States.
-Taking an ocean liner first-class, Ripley pretends to be Dickie and befriends American socialite Meredith Logue.
+In 1958 New York City, shipbuilding magnate Herbert Greenleaf, believing Tom Ripley attended Princeton with his son, Dickie, pays Tom $1,000 to travel to Italy and persuade him to return to the United States.
+Taking an ocean liner first-class, Tom pretends to be Dickie and befriends American socialite Meredith Logue.

-In the seaside village of Mongibello, Ripley befriends Dickie and his American girlfriend, Marge Sherwood, by claiming to be a former Princeton classmate.
-He enjoys Dickie's extravagant lifestyle and becomes obsessed with Dickie himself, but Dickie's wealthy friend Freddie Miles distrusts Ripley and treats him with contempt.
-Returning from Rome, Dickie is annoyed to find Ripley wearing his clothes and dancing in front of a mirror.
-Dickie impregnates and then spurns Sivana, a local woman, causing her to drown herself.
-Ripley promises a guilt-ridden Dickie to keep the death a secret.
-After Herbert cuts off Ripley's travel funds, Dickie cancels a trip to Venice and tells Ripley that they should part ways.
-However, Dickie convinces Ripley to take a final trip with him to San Remo.
+In the fictional seaside village of Mongibello, Tom befriends Dickie and his American girlfriend, Marge Sherwood, claiming to be a former Princeton classmate.
+He enjoys Dickie's extravagant lifestyle and becomes obsessed with Dickie himself, but Dickie's wealthy friend Freddie Miles distrusts Tom and treats him with contempt.
+Returning from Rome, Dickie becomes increasingly annoyed by Tom.

+Dickie has impregnated and then spurns Silvana, a local woman who then drowns herself.
+Tom promises a guilt-ridden Dickie to keep the death a secret.
+After Herbert cuts off Tom's travel funds, Dickie cancels a trip to Venice and tells Tom that they should part ways.
+However, Dickie convinces Tom to take a final trip with him to San Remo.

-Aboard a small boat, Dickie says he has grown tired of Ripley and is going to marry Marge, while Ripley tells Dickie he is selfish and hurting everyone.
-Their argument becomes physical, and Ripley kills Dickie with an oar.
-Ripley takes Dickie's belongings and scuttles the boat.
-Realizing that locals frequently mistake him for Dickie, Ripley assumes his identity.
+Aboard a small boat, Dickie says he is tired of Tom and is going to marry Marge, while Tom tells Dickie he is selfish and hurting everyone.
+Their argument becomes physical, and when the two get into a fight, Tom ends up killing Dickie by repeatedly striking him with an oar.
+Tom takes Dickie's belongings and scuttles the boat.
+Realizing that locals frequently mistake him for Dickie, Tom assumes his identity.
 He forges a letter to Marge, convincing her that Dickie has left her and moved to Rome.
-Ripley creates the illusion that Dickie is still alive by checking into one hotel as Dickie and another as himself, then fabricating an exchange of communications between the two.
+Tom creates the illusion that Dickie is still alive by checking into one hotel as Dickie and another as himself, then fabricating an exchange of communications between the two.
 Through forgery, he is able to draw on Dickie's allowance on which he can live lavishly.